More than 1,000 COVID-19 cases in Virginia as of Monday; deaths climb to 25

 The number of Virginians hospitalized is at 136, adding 24 cases to the 112 patients hospitalized as of Sunday.

-New cases reported Monday include 37 in Fairfax County; seven in Loudoun, Prince William and Stafford counties; two in Arlington and Manassas and one in Alexandria and Spotsylvania.
+New cases reported Monday include 37 in Fairfax County; seven in Prince William and Stafford counties; two in Arlington and Manassas; and one in Alexandria and Spotsylvania.

 The state reported a total of 12,038 test results received from all reporting labs.